 The Trust uses an electronic system (Audit Management and Tracking (AMaT) to register and monitor Clinical Audit as well as update the individual projects.
-Staff are able to register their Clinical Audit online and this populates an overall database and Clinical Audit plan - offering real-time information.
+Staff can register their Clinical Audit online and this populates an overall database and Clinical Audit plan - offering real-time information.